lwebert/Challenge-07-ReadMe-Generator/README.md

 ## Usage

 Use this application to generate a professional README.md for your projects.
-You will need to input the following information:
+You will need to input the following information (when prompted):

 -   Project tilte
 -   Description